javatalent115/Enterprise-Assignment/README.md

 ***** DEFAULT *****

-1.Our website have the navigation bar to switch between pages 2.Our website have the footer which contains our contacts (social medias, phone) and key words).
+- Our website have the navigation bar to switch between pages
+- Our website have the footer which contains our contacts (social medias, phone) and key words).

 *******************